 Community for Youth inspires and supports students to be their best selves through mentoring, learning experiences, and a powerful community.

 Mentorship has countless benefits for youth – academic success, decreased likelihood of substance use, reduction in depressive symptoms, promotion of positive relationships & communication, connection to employment opportunities, concrete skill learning and practice, and more.
 CfY’s mentoring model is data-driven, based in racial equality, and prioritizes youth voices.

 When you mentor at CfY, you are an important cornerstone of critical programming that allows Seattle high school students to reach their full potential!

 As a CfY mentor, you are dependable, patient, flexible, and open to learning.
 Above all else, you are committed to the success of every CfY student!

 We ask mentors to see youth not as broken or deficient, but as dedicated, committed, and powerful.
 CfY asks mentors to be opportunity brokers, collaborators, listeners, and supporters of our students.
-We are ardent supporters who meet our students where they are and join them on their journey of transformation.
+We are youth advocates who meet our students where they are and inspire them as they navigate their journey of transformation.
 This partnering leads to transformation in our students, mentors, and community.

 Mentor Eligibility Requirements